ObjectIsAdvantag/webex-api-emulator/README.md

 Therefore, the emulator mimics Cisco Spark REST API behavior for /rooms, /messages, /memberships and /webhooks resources, and allows you to create bot accounts dynamically.

-The following features are not implemented: Room moderation, Teams, Pagination, Filtering, Activity Status.
+The following features are not implemented: Room moderation, Teams, Pagination, Filtering, Activity Status, Automatic Invitations (if non Spark users are added to rooms).

 ## Quickstart